muriloHoracio/TERL/README.md

 ```

 ## Train Parameters
-This section describes the parameters with its possible values and examples of usage
+This section describes the parameters with its possible values and examples of usage.
 ### -r, --root
 **Required** parameter that defines the Root folder, where Train and Test folders containing sample sequences files are located.